 Bridge To Poland offers small group study tours to Poland that focus on Jewish life – but, these are not Jewish roots tours.
-Bridge To Poland trips look at 1000 years of Jewish life in Poland and they are for anyone of any religion or of no religion interested in this history and in the great loss that happened in Poland and in how it is being commemorated.
-Each year one or two trips are offered that anyone can sign up for.
+Bridge To Poland trips look at 1000 years of Jewish life in Poland and they are for anyone of any religion or of no religion interested in Polish Jewish history and in how it is being commemorated and also Jewish life in Poland today.
+Bridge To Poland trips also look at the experience of non-Jews in Poland as that cannot be separated from the Jewish experience.
+Each year one or two trips are offered that are open to all.

 Trips can also be custom designed for schools, synagogues, churches, interfaith groups, families and individuals in cooperation with you.